Ppreawsr/Human-to-Robot-Motion/README.md

 4. Robot Modeling:
    - Create a 3-DOF planar robotic arm model for simulation and control.
    - Include realistic parameters such as link lengths, masses, and joint configurations.
+   - Take input as reference angle from raw input (inverse dynamic and trajectory) and position control output for comparison.

 5. Forward Kinematics:
    - Transform the robot’s joint space variables (q_1, q_2, q_3) back into task-space coordinates (x, y, phi).